Hitchwiki/hitchmap-data/visualization/predictors/README.md

 `final_maps`/ ... high resolution maps

-`map_features/` ... contains geodata of features that can be displayed on maps
+`map_features/` ... contains geodata of features that can be displayed on maps (download and create yourself)

 `maps`/ ... more maps